BroadbandForum/usp/specification/security/readme.md

 * If the Controller’s certificate is validated by credentials in a `ControllerTrust.Credential.{i}.Credential` parameter but there is no associated `ControllerTrust.Credential.{i}.Role` parameter (or the value is empty), then the Controller is assigned the role in `UntrustedRole`.
 Note that assigning `UntrustedRole` means there needs to be some implemented way to elevate the Controller’s Role, either by another Controller manipulating the Role, implementing Challenges, or some non-USP method.

-* If the Controller’s certificate is self-signed or is validated by credentials not in `ControllerTrust.Credential.{i}.`, the Agent policy may be to assign the role in `UntrustedRol`e.
+* If the Controller’s certificate is self-signed or is validated by credentials not in `ControllerTrust.Credential.{i}.`, the Agent policy may be to assign the role in `UntrustedRole`.
 This policy can be influenced by the `MTP.{i}.<MTP>.ValidatePeerCertificate` parameter, if implemented, as described in the next section.

 * If the Agent implements the `RequestChallenge()` and `ChallengeResponse()` commands, a Controller assigned the role in `UntrustedRole` can have permission to read one or more `ControllerTrust.Challenge.{i}.Alias` and `Description` values and issue the commands.
 Higher Roles can have permission to read additional `ControllerTrust.Challenge.{i}.Alias` and `Description` values.
 A successful Challenge results in the Controller being assigned the associated Role value.